Aleppo council rejects Russian presence on road to be used for aid

 Aid delivery throughout the five-year Syrian conflict has been fraught with difficulties as both sides accuse the other of obstructing deliveries to further their military and political goals.

-The U.N., which is legally obliged to coordinate with Damascus, has repeatedly criticized the Syrian government for restricting access, especially to besieged areas, and for removing vital items from convoys.
+The U.N., which is legally obliged to coordinate with Damascus, has repeatedly criticised the Syrian government for restricting access, especially to besieged areas, and for removing vital items from convoys.

 The Syrian government said earlier on Tuesday it would reject any aid deliveries to Aleppo that are not coordinated through itself and the United Nations, particularly aid from Turkey.